 Laura S. Walker State Park is a hidden gem of the Georgia State Parks system.
 Located near Waycross, Georgia, this park is a great base of operations from which to access the Golden Isles of Georgia’s coastline.
 Jekyll Island is a 30 minute drive and St. Simon’s Island is another 10 minutes!
 Laura S. Walker State Park even has a great 18 hole golf course!

 This spacious state park has several fun, family oriented activities.
 There is a little bit of everything to do here!
 The 120 acre lake is perfect for kayaking, boating, and fishing.
 Two separate swimming areas are designated along the lake for kids to splash around in.
 SUP Paddle Boards, Kayaks, and Paddle Boats are available to rent from the park office.
 The small, but spacious campground is a perfect place to hang out under the pines.
+Laura S. Walker’s campground is truly one of the coziest Georgia state park campgrounds.
 5 miles of hiking trails feature some great opportunities to immerse yourself in nature.
 You may even see a gopher tortoise!
 Bicycles are allowed on the trails and they also can be rented from the park office.
 Laura S. Walker also has a very nice dog park which is specifically partitioned into two separate areas.
 One for small dogs and one for larger dogs.
 For those that don’t want to rough it there are some very nice cabins.
 They are clean and very comfortable.
 More details below.
 The Okefenokee Swamp Park and the Okefenokee National Wildlife Refuge are also within easy driving distance.

 One of the great things about Laura S. Walker State Park is the cabins!
 These cabins are more like a small 2 bedroom home and they are are incredibly clean!
 I have stayed in several vacation rentals over the years but these were pristine.
 They come with most everything you need such as cups, plates, cookware, and utensils.
 All linens and towels are provided of course.
 They have screened in back porches overlooking the lake and nearby swamp and a fire pit as well.
 Each bedroom in the cottage has a queen size bed and the sofa converts to a full size sleeper.
 They all have DirecTV provided.
-However, there is no Wifi and only one of the six cabins is pet friendly.
+These cabins are pet friendly.
+You will not find many dog friendly hotels in Waycross.
+Cabin number 4 allows dogs.
+Of all the state parks in Georgia with cabin rentals, these are the best.
+There are several motels in Waycross, but these are ideal for a family and there are plenty of beds.
 These pictures will give you a sense of what these cabins look like!

 If you live anywhere close to Atlanta, you must make at least one pilgrimage to Stone Mountain!